lsst-sitcom/sitcomtn-162/index.md

 The reduced shear profile around A360 for both tangential and cross shear measurements, using the cuts described throughout the technote.
 Both measured profiles have 95% confidence intervals.
 ```

-The theoretical shear profile is produced using Cluster Lensing Mass Modeling (CLMM) code {cite:p}`clmm`.
+The theoretical shear profile is produced using CLMM.
 This profile is purely for a rough reference, and is not fit to the calibrated shear data.
 The profile is using an NFW halo with an estimated cluster mass of 4e14 solar masses ({cite:p}`a360_mass`) and a concentration of 4.
 The source redshift distribution is based off of the DESC Science Requirements Document (SRD, {cite:p}`desc-srd`) Y10 N(z).

 :::{table} Values of the R components used to calibrate the shape measurements.
 The values are taken after all cuts are applied to the source galaxy sample.
 :widths: auto